Skip to Main Content

 This will bring you back to CARLI’s home page.
 See “Moving between Collections” below.

 At the Browse Collection page, you will see a few options to sort the collection.
-The “narrow search by” pane on the left side of the screen can further reduce the number of objects displayed by the selected criteria.
-However, as these criteria are automatically generated by CARLI, you may have less control over them than you would selecting a “Search By” term on the home page (such as “Search by Author”).
-“Display Options” and “Save to Favorites” are options for changing how the results are displayed: you can display objects as a grid, a list, or more; save to favorites allows you to save objects for later browsing.
+Depending on the Collection, you can search by Author, Topic, Publisher, Language, Genre, Year, Decade, or by Volume if these are known.
+"Display Options" and "Save to Favorites" are options for changing how the results are displayed.
+You can display objects as a gird, a list, or more.
+Saving to favorites alls you to save objects for later browsing.

 Clicking on an object afterward should immediately bring you to where the software believes it has found the search term.

-In a book, clicking on the “Text” tab will display two arrows next to the object’s search bar, allowing you to go from one instance of the word or phrase to the next.
+In a book, clicking on the object's search bar and entering the word/s you seek will allow you to go from one instance of the word or phrase to the next.
 In a PDF, clicking on the magnifying glass inside the PDF viewer itself will allow you to enter the term and move from match to match.

 Above the display window there are several options for you: